What is ALS?

 ALS research has long been underfunded because pharmaceutical companies do not believe a drug would impact enough people to ensure profitability.
 If life expectancy could be significantly prolonged for people with ALS, there would be a large market for drugs, and pharmaceutical companies would be motivated to invest in further research for additional treatments.
 In the past decade, funding levels have started to slowly increase through government grants, private initiatives, and partnerships with organizations such as the Muscular Dystrophy Association.
 With this increased funding, researchers have made significant strides to identify new ways to treat this disease, including through gene therapy and stem cell therapy.
 As their understanding of the disease increases, scientists are optimistic that effective treatments are within reach.
 Currently, a number of clinical trials are underway in stem cell research, already FDA-approved drugs and newly developed drugs that offer hope for future treatments of ALS.

-What does Ann Arbor Active Against ALS do with funds raised?
+What does Active Against ALS do with funds raised?

-Ann Arbor Active Against ALS donates funds to labs that use the money directly and immediately for the most advanced and progressive ALS research.
-Twice a year, the Board of Directors discusses and votes on possible research projects to fund.
-Board members learn as much as possible, and also receive input from independent scientific advisors.
-This ensures that your contributions directly fund the most promising cure-driven ALS.
+Active Against ALS donates funds to labs that use the money directly and immediately for the most advanced and progressive ALS research.
+Each year, the Board of Directors consults with our Scientific Advisory Board on possible research projects to fund.
+This ensures that your contributions directly fund the most promising cure-driven ALS research.
 The Board also follows up with recipient institutions to track their progress and use of funds.
-We are currently in the process of developing a Scientific Advisory Board to strengthen the selection process.

-How can I participate in Ann Arbor Active Against ALS?
+How can I participate in Active Against ALS?

 - Come to one of our fun, annual events!